Toward Unsupervised Test Scenario Extraction for Automated Driving Systems from Urban Naturalistic Road Traffic Data: Scenario Extraction Method

-In the lower part of Fig.~2, the occupancy grid~$\textbf{\textit{G}}_{1}$, containing both the trajectories of the ego and the nearest challenger as well as grid cells occupied by other surrounding RUs for the corresponding key frame, is visualized for an exemplary ego-to-vehicle and ego-to-pedestrian scenario.
-In agreement with~\cite{Gruner.2017}, this scenario representation is basically applicable to different ODDs, adaptive by means of the region of interest and resolution.
+In the lower part of Figure~\ref{fig_keyframe}, the occupancy grid~$\textbf{\textit{G}}_{1}$, containing both the trajectories of the ego and the nearest challenger as well as grid cells occupied by other surrounding road users for the corresponding key frame, is visualized for exemplary concrete scenarios.
+In the context of this work, the nomenclature of the concrete scenarios is based on the combination of ego and nearest challenger, which in case of Figure~\ref{fig_keyframe} leads to the naming ego-to-vehicle (left) as well as ego-to-pedestrian (right) scenario.
+In agreement with Gruner \textit{et al.}~\cite{Gruner.2017}, this scenario representation is basically applicable to different ODDs and adaptive by means of the region of interest and resolution.
 Furthermore, other grid forms are conceivable.
-It should be noted that this type of scenario representation addresses the fulfillment of essential requirements stated (e.g., Req.
+It should be noted that this type of scenario representation addresses the fulfillment of essential requirements stated (e.g., Reqs.
 M1, M2, M3, M4, and S1).